Mabel Forrest (1872-1935)

 Her first published work has been traced to the 'Children's Corner' of the Queenslander, and according to sources was published when she was just 10 years old.
 But economic circumstances, rather than any particular artistic vision, drove her to commence serious publication of her work.
 In July 1893, not long after she turned 21, she married a selector, John Burkinshaw, who represented that he had £500 in funds to support them.
 This proved to be untrue, and Mabel took in sewing and wrote poetry to earn money.

-But her husband died in 1921, and after that she was left to fend for herself.
+But her second husband died in 1921, and after that she was left to fend for herself.
 She lived in a little rented flat in Queen St, Brisbane, and published prolifically, in all sorts of genres.
 Her novel, ‘The Wild Moth' (1924) became Charles Chauvel's first feature film, ‘The Moth of Moonbi'.
-She was active in Brisbane's small literary community, and became a foundation member of the Queensland Authors and Artists' Society.
+Active and respected in Brisbane's small literary community, she became a foundation member of the Queensland Authors and Artists' Society.

 By 1930, Forrest was at the peak of her fame, and her poem, 'The City Hall' was read at the opening of Brisbane's City Hall in 1930.
 That poem is now on a plaque in that hall, in a beautiful frame built by Rosenstegel's.